Associate Professor Heather Sharp

 Biography

-Dr Heather Sharp is currently working on a research project funded by the Swedish Research Council that investigates intersections of historical consciousness and moral consciousness.
+Heather has been working on a research project funded by the Swedish Research Council that investigates intersections of historical consciousness and moral consciousness.
 The focus of this history didaktik project is History teaching in secondary schools.
-She is working will colleagues in Sweden and Finland for this four year funded project (2018-2021).
+She has been working with colleagues in Sweden and Finland across this four year funded project (2018-2021).
+This project has now expanded into a Swedish Research Council Network Project examining intersections of historical consciousness and democratic consciousness.

 In 2016, Heather was awarded a competitive residency Fellowship to the prestigious Georg Eckert Institute in Germany.
 During this Fellowship, Heather researched ways educational media is used in History classrooms, innovative ways to teach history using ICT, and engaged in an analyse of national identity representations in History textbooks.

-Heather Sharp is a Senior Lecturer and First Year Support Convenor at the School of Education, convenor of the History Network for Teachers and Researchers (HNTR); and a Special Issues Editor of Historical Encounters.
+Heather Sharp is an Associate Professor with a focus on History curriculum within the School of Education, convenor of the History Network for Teachers and Researchers (HNTR); and Founding Special Issues Editor of Historical Encounters Journal.
 Her current research investigates the teaching of difficult and controversial pasts, the influence of public history in teaching, historical representations in school curriculum, particularly textbooks and also examines the written and visual texts in picture books that deal with conflict.

 Heather’s research has also included analysis of the representations of Indigenous Australians and British heritages in History textbooks across selected time periods of the Twentieth Century; and more recently, the exploration of competing representations of Gallipoli in Australian and Turkish history textbooks.
 Heather’s scholarship has adopted a bricolage approach that encompasses Critical Discourse Analysis (CDA), historical methodologies, and visual analysis techniques, framed within a Gramscian and Althusserian understanding of hegemony.